dissyskcl/starter-academic/content/talks/Yan072020/index.md

 location: Clay Mathematics Institute

-summary: "Yan Fyodorov discusses some results, both old and more recent, on 'non-orthogonality overlap matrix' between left and right eigenvectors of non-normal random matrices.
+summary: "**Yan Fyodorov** discusses some results, both old and more recent, on 'non-orthogonality overlap matrix' between left and right eigenvectors of non-normal random matrices.
 Motivations range from understanding eigenvalue dynamics under matrix perturbations to relevance for random matrix models describing chaotic wave scattering.  "

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.